kettanaito/react-advanced-form/docs/architecture/field-lifecycle.md

 Custom `handleFieldFocus`, `handleEmailChange` and `handleFieldBlur` handlers **do not** control the actual events, but *react* to them.

 > **Note:** React Advanced Form is actively using the [Object-as-argument](./argument-properties.md) approach when providing the arguments to the callback methods.

+> The function above can behave as callback functions in case of uncontrolled fields, or as handler functions responsible for the update of controlled fields, depending on the presence of the `value` prop on the field component.

 ### Custom event handlers
 It is still completely possible to declare custom event handlers for the fields.
 That is particularly useful when any additional logic should be performed during such essential events like `onChange`.